agnt17/Complete_Backend/Essentials.md

 ```
 ************************************************Basic Commands***********************************************
 To start the node app: npm init
-This command
+This command is used to create a node app

+To install Express: npm i express
 ```

+// what is express js:

+Express.js is a minimal and flexible Node.js web application framework that provides a robust set of features to develop web and mobile applications.
+It is designed to make the process of building web applications and APIs with Node.js easier.

+Features: Routing, Middlewares, Template Engines, RESTful Api Dev to develpo backend for SPA's.